CREATION

 Contacts:

-Two clinical research associates
+A clinical research associates coordinator

 Contact: arcfimatho@chu-lille.fr